meaniebeanie22/meaniebeanie22.github.io/chapters/the-old-sea-dog-at-the-admiral-benbow.md

 Soon after, Dr. Livesey’s horse came to the door and he rode away, but the captain held his peace that evening, and for many evenings to come.

+# :x chardesc
+Livesey, Trelawney, and others are acknowledged, along with a short explanation of the starting setting and characters
+# :x poem
+You'll see this one a lot - it's the stereotypical pirate chant used throughout the book and modern pop-culture pirates, like Jack Sparrow.
+# :x captainunderpays
+He says this - but no one dares ask him for more - they end up scavenging it off his body after he has his second stroke
+# :x captainisamate
+We end up finding out this is true, as he tells Jim that he sailed as Captain Flint's first mate (Flint being the one who's treasure we end up trying to take - flint was dead well before the story, hence why the Captain has his map).
+# :x blackdog
+Foreshadowing the arrival of Black Dog.